-- 1. National Action Alliance For Suicide Prevention Recommended Standard Care for People with Suicide Risk: Making Health Care Suicide Safe (PDF) - 2.
-American Psychiatric Association Practice Guidelines for the Psychiatric Evaluation of Adults, Third Edition - 3.
-American Academy of Child and Adolescent Psychiatry Practice Parameter for the Assessment and Treatment of Children and Adolescents with Reactive Attachment Disorder and Disinhibited Social Engagement Disorder (PDF)
+- American Psychiatric Association Practice Guideline for the Treatment of Patients with Schizophrenia - Third Edition (PDF) - 2.
+American Psychiatric Association Practice Guidelines for the Psychiatric Evaluation of Adults, Third Edition (PDF) - 3.
+American Academy of Pediatrics Clinical Practice Guidelines for the Diagnosis, Evaluation, and Treatment of Attention Deficit/ Hyperactivity Disorder in Children and Adolescents (PDF)

 Beacon will review a portion of its members' medical records using the tool posted on the Beacon website.
 Questions were developed from the resources.

-Please take time this month to review the clinical practice guidelines and measurement tool to ensure your standards of practice align.
+Please review the clinical practice guidelines and measurement tool to ensure your standards of practice align.